-The Company's condensed consolidated financial information statements as of September 30, 2023 March 31, 2024 and for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 2023 is unaudited but includes all adjustments (consisting only of normal recurring adjustments), which are considered necessary for a fair presentation of the financial position at such date and of the operating results and cash flows for those periods, and have been prepared in accordance with United States ("US") generally accepted accounting principles ("GAAP") for interim financial information.
+The Company's condensed consolidated financial statements as of September 30, 2024 and for the three and nine months ended September 30, 2024 and 2023 are unaudited but include all adjustments (consisting only of normal recurring adjustments), which are considered necessary for a fair presentation of the financial position at such date and of the operating results and cash flows for those periods, and have been prepared in accordance with United States ("US") generally accepted accounting principles ("GAAP") for interim financial information.
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
-The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated December 31, 2022 December 31, 2023 financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on March 1, 2023 March 1, 2024.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated December 31, 2023 financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on March 1, 2024.

-The results for the three and nine months ended September 30, 2023 March 31, 2024 are not necessarily indicative of the results to be expected for the year ending December 31, 2023 December 31, 2024, or for any other interim period or for any future period.
+The results for the three and nine months ended September 30, 2024 are not necessarily indicative of the results to be expected for the year ending December 31, 2024, or for any other interim period or for any future period.
 These condensed consolidated financial statements include the accounts of the Company and its subsidiaries, and intercompany transactions and balances have been eliminated.